-Shared reading offers strategies to ensure that all learners have the opportunity to engage and actively participate in read alouds.
+Shared reading is an emergent literacy strategy from Dr. Karen Erickson and Dr. David Koppenhaver.
+It provides a structure to ensure that all learners have the opportunity to engage and actively participate in read alouds.

-Anticipated OutcomeBy the end of this module, you'll have a greater understanding of how to utilize strategies that support interaction and engagement during shared reading.
+Users will have a greater understanding of how to utilize strategies that support interaction and engagement during read alouds.

 Learners who benefit from shared reading do not yet: